getpatchwork/patchwork/docs/development.md

 ## Django Debug Toolbar

-patchwork installs and enables the 'Django Debug Toolbar' by default.
+Patchwork installs and enables the 'Django Debug Toolbar' by default.
 However, by default this is only displayed if you are developing on localhost.
 If developing on a different machine, you should configure an SSH tunnel such that, for example, `localhost:8000` points to `[DEV_MACHINE_IP]:8000`.